HebaMak/eCommerce-HYF/README.md

-- and the clicked button will have different style than its siblings
+- and the clicked button will have different style than its siblings.

 [![Header](https://res.cloudinary.com/hapiii/image/upload/v1668539691/HYF/React/lrwyawniuamri2ctuv6f.jpg)](https://some-url.dev/)

-- click on any product direct the user to the details page which has more details about the product and if the product is in favorites or not
+- click on any product direct the user to the details page which has more details about the product and if the product is in favorites or not.

 [![Header](https://res.cloudinary.com/hapiii/image/upload/v1669806825/react-apps/hhkusgrjz0pobmm68dp6.jpg)](https://some-url.dev/)

-- there are Loading message and Loading jif will show up until the data fetched, another Loading message when user clicks on any product until the product details come
+- there are Loading message and Loading jif will show up until the data fetched, another Loading message when user clicks on any product until the product details come.

 Loading img for products: